Pending CJEU data protection cases

 CJEU Garrapatica [C-199/24] | C-199/24 | Garrapatica | Questions or pleas published | 2024-03-13 | 2024-03-13 | Attunda tingsrätt | Sweden | First questionDoes Article 85(1) GDPR make it possible for the Member States to adopt legislative measures in addition to those which they must adopt under Article 85(2) GDPR relating to the processing of personal data for purposes other than journalistic ones or the purposes of academic, artistic or literary expression?
 Second questionIf the previous question is answered in the affirmative: Does Article 85(1) GDPR allow a reconciliation of the right to the protection of personal data pursuant to that regulation with the freedom of expression and of information which means that the only legal remedy available to a person whose personal data are processed by making criminal convictions involving that person available to the public on the internet in return for payment is the initiation of criminal proceedings for defamation or the claiming of damages for defamation?
 Third questionIf the first question is answered in the negative or the second questionis answered in the negative: Can an activity which consists of making available to the public on the internet in return for payment, without any processing or editing, public documents in the form of criminal convictions constitute processing of personal data for the purposes set out in Article 85(2) GDPR? | 85 GDPR, 85(1) GDPR, 85(2) GDPR, 85(3) GDPR | |||

-CJEU Ministerstvo zdravotnictví II [C-710/23] | C-710/23 | Ministerstvo zdravotnictví II | Questions or pleas published | 2023-11-22 | 2023-11-22 | Nejvyšší správní soud | Czech Republic | First questionDoes the disclosure of the first name, surname, signature and contact information of a natural person as the director or responsible representative of a legal person, made exclusively for the purpose of identification of the (person authorised to represent a certain) legal person still constitute processing of ‘personal data’ of the natural person concerned, pursuant to Article 4(1) GDPR, and thus fall within the scope of GDPR?
+CJEU Ministerstvo zdravotnictví - Data relating to the representative of a legal entity [C-710/23] | C-710/23 | Ministerstvo zdravotnictví (Data relating to the representative of a legal entity) | Questions or pleas published | 2023-11-22 | 2023-11-22 | Nejvyšší správní soud | Czech Republic | First questionDoes the disclosure of the first name, surname, signature and contact information of a natural person as the director or responsible representative of a legal person, made exclusively for the purpose of identification of the (person authorised to represent a certain) legal person still constitute processing of ‘personal data’ of the natural person concerned, pursuant to Article 4(1) GDPR, and thus fall within the scope of GDPR?
 Second questionCan national law, including settled case-law, render the application by an administrative authority of a directly applicable EU regulation, namely Article 6(1)(c) GDPR or 6(1)(e) GDPR, conditional on compliance with other conditions that do not follow from the text of the regulation itself but which, nevertheless, essentially extend the level of protection of personal data subjects, namely the obligation of a public authority to inform the data subject in advance of the submission of a request for the provision of his or her personal data to a third party? | 4 GDPR, 4(1) GDPR, 6 GDPR, 6(1)(a) GDPR, 6(1)(c) GDPR, 6(1)(e) GDPR | |||

 CJEU Quirin Privatbank [C-655/23] | C-655/23 | Quirin Privatbank | Questions or pleas published | 2023-11-07 | 2023-11-07 | Bundesgerichtshof | Germany | First question